 - Can be served as a hand-held snack!

-Right next to ripe summer tomatoes, the most important ingredient for a perfect Southern Tomato Slab Pie is the cheese!
+Right next to ripe summer tomatoes, the most important ingredient for this perfect pie is the cheese!

 Borden® Cheese melts so well, there’s no need to waste time shredding it myself.
 It makes this amazing summer recipe an absolute crowd-pleaser.